-The respondent in all cases resolved through a Panel Hearing, as well as cases resolved through an Administrative Hearing that resulted in a separation from the University may request an Appeal.
-In a case of a crime of violence the reporter or respondent may request an appeal of the outcome of the hearing.
-Appeals must be submitted in writing to the Director of Student Conduct within a reasonable time as designated in the outcome letter (typically within 5 calendar days of their receipt of the outcome).
-An appeal is limited to fifteen (15) pages.
+The parties in all cases resolved through a Panel Hearing, as well as cases resolved through an Administrative Hearing that resulted in a separation from the University may request an Appeal.
+A reporter or respondent (and a victim, if the victim is not the reporter, in a case of a crime of violence) may request an appeal of the outcome of the hearing in writing to the Director of Student Conduct within a reasonable time as designated in the outcome letter (typically within 5 calendar days of their receipt of the outcome).
 The original finding and sanction are presumed to have been decided reasonably and appropriately, and the only grounds for appeal are as follows: